simoll/llvm-rpm/README.md

 =======================================

-You are in llvm-rpm directory, and you have installed the llvm into `../local`, and its version is 1.0.1, create SPECS/llvm-ve-1.0.1.spec and then run
+You are in llvm-rpm directory, and you have installed the llvm into `../local`, and its version is 1.0.1, create SPECS/llvm-ve-1.0.1.spec and update SPECS/llvm-ve-link.spec and then run

 ```
 % ./mktar.sh ../local 1.0.1
 % rpmbuild -bb SPECS/llvm-ve-1.0.1.spec --define "_topdir `pwd`"
+% rpmbuild -bb SPECS/llvm-ve-link.spec --define "_topdir `pwd`"
 ```

 Memo